Anshumanshukla46/Flashlight-App/README.md

 # Flashlight-App

+Please visit master branch for whole project.

 This app can be used to turn ON/OFF flashlight of the phone.

-Whole project have been added in master branch.

 In this Android project a DEXTER LIBRARY have been used.
 This library will help us in handling run time permission as here we require camera permission.